To anonymize a video stream, you must configure privacy protection on each camera.

 - The optimized default set of settings for the selected use.
 Choose one of the following:

-- The optimized default set of settings for indoor situations.
+- The optimized default settings for indoor situations.

-- The optimized default set of settings for outdoor situations.
+- The optimized default settings for outdoor situations.

 (Optional) Designate one or more exclusion zones.